 - Raising the unit price if the elasticity allows it, especially after undertaking benchmarking activities with a view on similar types of products;

-- Reducing the amount of fixed costs for which there is a great number of possible actions, i.e. outsourcing services to experienced companies which can obtain better results with lesser resources.
+- Reducing the number of fixed costs for which there is a great number of possible actions, i.e. outsourcing services to experienced companies which can obtain better results with lesser resources.

-In addition to all of this, one final aspect to be kept in mind is that having shorter break-even points is crucial for any new venture, entrepreneur or established company launching new products onto the market, since this indicates when a business will become financially sustainable.
-This particular KPI indicates the commercial success of Research and Development (R&D) output, being also an indicator of the sales department performance in pushing new products.
+In addition to all of this, one final aspect to be kept in mind is that having shorter break-even points is crucial for any new venture, entrepreneur, or established company launching new products onto the market since this indicates when a business will become financially sustainable.
+This particular KPI indicates the commercial success of Research and Development (R&D) output, being also an indicator of the sales department’s performance in pushing new products.

 If you are interested in more details about relevant KPIs for the sales industry, the smartKPIs.com subscription provides access to +500 KPI examples.
 Our dedicated Library contains relevant resources to improve your KPI practices.
 For further related information, feel free to explore our latest Top 25 Sales KPIs – 2016 Extended Edition report.